 When a refund is due, the contractor must by the 15th of each month send a check for the total credit accumulated during the previous calendar month.
 The payment must be accompanied by supporting documentation and/or credit invoices for each transaction or item for which the credit reimbursement is issued.
 The supporting documentation and/or credit invoices must include the service authorization number and the customer's case ID number.

-8.5 Methodology for Payment
+8.6 DME Methodology for Payment

-Contractors agree to provide the contracted durable medical equipment (DME), listed in 8.1 Overview of Durable Medical Equipment at the established 18 percent discount from the manufacturer's suggested retail price (MSRP) for the entire functional unit.
+Contractors agree to provide the contracted DME, listed in 8.3 Description of DME at the established 18 percent discount from the manufacturer's suggested retail price (MSRP) for the entire functional unit.

 TWC-VR is the payer of last resort.
 After the customer's primary and/or secondary benefit coverage has been applied, VR pays the contractor an amount equal to the copayment, coinsurance, or deductible due.
 VR does not pay more than the amount allowed by the customer's insurance or more than the rate specified in the VR contract, whichever is less.